 After moving to Leeds for a season, Harding joined Ipswich’s ranks in a part-exchange deal with Ian Westlake in 2006.

 It was while holding a contract with the Tractor Boys that the former England U21s international was drafted in on loan by Steve Coppell in January 2009 as defensive cover during the second half of a push for immediate promotion back to the Premier League.

 He made his Madejski Stadium debut in a winner takes all end of season clash with Birmingham City in May 2009.
 His second and final home start came in the play-off semi-final second leg loss to Burnley before signing permanently for Southampton that summer.

-In 2009 he became the Saints first signing under former Reading manager Allan Pardew.
+In 2009 he became the Saints first signing under former Reading manager Alan Pardew.
 He scored his first goal in a 1-1 draw with Brentford, five games into his time at Southampton.

 He remained a regular in the side for three seasons before seeing a move to Nottingham Forest in July 2012.
-He was a rotation player within the Forest side and was recently loaned out to Millwall midway through the 2014/15 season, aged 31.
+He was a rotation player within the Forest side and was loaned out to Millwall midway through the 2014/15 season.